 Performing ensemble for music majors.
-Non-music majors may join with permission of the Instructor.
+Non-music majors may join with permission of the instructor.
 Students must successfully complete both the fall and winter term of the ensemble.

-MUSI 271A Chamber Music Workshop
+MUSI 271A Topics in Collaborative Music

-Chamber Music Workshop includes intensive work on various repertoire with a small group and a faculty coach.
-Groups receive weekly coaching, academic lectures, assignments and various performance opportunities.
+Topics in Collaborative Music includes intensive work on various repertoire with a small group and a faculty coach.
+This course may include weekly coaching, academic lectures, assignments, and performance opportunities.
 Course may be repeated for credit.
 Corequisite(s): MUSI 271B.

-MUSI 271B Chamber Music Workshop
+MUSI 271B Topics in Collaborative Music

-Chamber Music Workshop includes intensive work on various repertoire with a small group and a faculty coach.
-Groups receive weekly coaching, academic lectures, assignments and various performance opportunities.
+Topics in Collaborative Music includes intensive work on various repertoire with a small group and a faculty coach.
+This course may include weekly coaching, academic lectures, assignments, and performance opportunities.
 Course may be repeated for credit.
 Corequisite(s): MUSI 271A.

-MUSI 2713 Chamber Music Workshop
+MUSI 2713 Topics in Collaborative Music

-Chamber Music Workshop includes intensive work on various repertoire with a small group and a faculty coach.
-Groups receive weekly coaching, academic lectures, assignments and various performance opportunities.
+Topics in Collaborative Music includes intensive work on various repertoire with a small group and a faculty coach.
+This course may include weekly coaching, academic lectures, assignments, and performance opportunities.
 Course may be repeated for credit.